honeydipper/honeydipper/docs/workflow.md

  * `var-`: only use the new value if the `var` is not already defined and not nil
  * `var+`: if the `var` is a list or string, the new value will be appended to the existing values
  * `var*`: forcefully override the value

+Note that, the merging modifier works in layers too.
+See previous example for details.

 ## Essential Workflows